-These exercise cover the scales, statistics and themes of ggplot2 for Plotting in R.
+These exercises cover the Facets, Scales and Transformations of ggplot2 for Plotting in R.

 library(ggplot2)